ethanfwilliams/OSGW_interferometry_tutorial/README.md

 # Supporting code for OSGW interferometry

-Williams, E.F., et al. (submitted) "Surface gravity wave interferometry and ocean current monitoring with ocean-bottom DAS," <i>EarthArXiv</i>
+Williams, E.F., et al. (to be submitted) "Surface gravity wave interferometry and ocean current monitoring with ocean-bottom DAS," <i>EarthArXiv link coming soon</i>

 This repository contains example scripts to compute OSGW cross-correlations, measure dispersion, and invert for current speed.
 The original code for the paper was written in a (messy but fast) combination of Python, Fortran, and CUDA Fortran.
 Here, I have re-written the key steps in simple Python in order to process a small demonstration set of cross-correlation pairs.